mixedbeans/Horiseon-Challenge-1/README.md

 # challenge-1

-Simple challenge just cleaning up the page, mostly deleting unnecessary css by grouping things together in classes.
+Quick challenge, mostly deleting unnecessary css by grouping things together in classes, organizing the css and adding notes for easier navigation.
-Getting rid of div vomit by adding sections, giving images alt elements.
+Getting rid of div vomit by adding sections, adding accessibility by adding alt elements on images.
-Adding a few notes for easier navigation for future people working on it.
+Made sure all links are directing you to the correct place, and a general last code cleanup.